scrtt/wifi_ptz_controller/README.md

 Replace `COM4` with the port your ESP is connected.
-The filename of the image `esp32-20180511-v1.9.4.bin` needs to replace by the name of the downloaded image.
+The filename of the image `esp32-20180511-v1.9.4.bin` needs to be replaced by the name of the downloaded image.

 #### 2. Download the repository